 Wills and trusts are both foundational estate planning tools.
 As a result, wills & trusts attorneys use these instruments in most estate plans.
 However, before you can decide how to incorporate these documents into your estate plan, it is important to learn a little bit about each.
 The discussion below is intended to familiarize you with these tools so when you meet with a lawyer, you know what to expect.

 If you are looking for a lawyer for wills and trusts, consider calling Batson Nolan PLC.
 Our attorneys are known across the state for their diligence and commitment to our clients.
-We can help identify your needs and effectively prepare an estate plan to accomplish your goals.
-Contact us today.
+At Batson Nolan PLC, we have more than 160 years of experience skillfully crafting wills, trusts, and other estate planning documents on behalf of clients from all walks of life.
+Over this time, we’ve helped countless families create effective estate plans designed to provide them peace of mind for years to come.
+We are immediately available to help identify your needs and effectively prepare an estate plan to accomplish your goals.
+Contact our lawyers today.

 What Is a Will?

 A will is a legal document that accomplishes several important things.
 First, when you create a will, you must outline how you want your property distributed upon your death.
 To effectuate your desires, you name a person to oversee the administration of your estate.
 These individuals go by various names, but they are most commonly referred to as executors or personal representatives.